Best Resources for Raising a Bilingual Child in the East Bay - 510 Families

 • Events & Celebrations.
 Searching for community events for children in the target language increases language exposure and may connect you with other families who are making the same efforts.

 • EBI Spanish Storytime.
 EBI’s Community Programs are a wonderful way to engage with activities such as their monthly Cuenta Cuentos, Spanish storytime led by an EBI pre-kinder teachers.
 This event is held at EBI’s Alcatraz campus on the second Saturday of the month.
-Check the EBI calendar to find appropriate events.
+Check the 510 Families calendar or the EBI events page to find appropriate events.

 Bilingual Resources for Babies, Toddlers, and Preschoolers